mickelsonmichael/nodejs-session-demo/README.md

 We can replace the middleware with any kind of storage solution we'd like.
 There's a [big long list in the express-session documentation](https://github.com/expressjs/session#compatible-session-stores) so you can pick whichever you'd like.
 You could also wrap your own if you're feeling adventurous, but just be ready for some work; it's not the simplest thing to do if you aren't comfortable with the pipeline and how it works.

 Sessions are used to store user-specific data, and can be used to track any information about the user you'd like, most notably the user login information.
 Therefore, it's a very important thing to get right.
-And it's important to choose the best session storage method for you rapplication.
+And it's important to choose the best session storage method for your application.